Winter Fly Fishing Truckee River | Guide Trips & Rates | Current Fly Fishing

 Other Offerings

-Looking for dedicated instruction on casting, rigging, or reading holding water?
+Looking for dedicated instruction on casting, knot tying, or rigging?
 Explore our Fly Casting & Intro Lessons

-We also offer Gift Certificates — call or email and we’ll help make that next special event even better.
+We also offer Gift Certificates , give us a call or email and we'll help make that next special event even better.

 Deposits & Cancellations

-• Deposit: 25% charged upon booking to hold your date; applied to balance at trip end.
+• Deposit: 20% of the trips total value is charged upon booking to hold your date; applied to balance at trip end.

-• Balance: Remaining balance collected at the end of the trip; all payment types accepted.
+• Balance: The 80% remaining balance is collected at the end of the trip; all payment types accepted (Cash or Venmo preferred).

 • Cancellation: Deposits become non-refundable 14 days prior to the trip date.

-• Weather/Flows: Winter safety is priority.
-Trips go out when conditions are safe; final calls based on environmental factors are at Current Fly Fishing’s discretion.
+• Weather/Flows: Trips go out rain or shine; canceling based on environmental factors is at Current Fly Fishing’s discretion.

 Ready to Book?